sueroj/TopChallenger/README.md

 ## What's next for the App?

  TC was created and continues as learning aid, demonstration, and experimental project.
-It is expected that much of the codebase will undergo migration, rewrites, modernization, and major revisions.
+It is expected that much of the codebase will undergo migration, modernization, and major revisions.

  However, conceptually, the project may not change much.
 Future development updates to the idea could include:
  - Mobile integration for application features that operate in real time (e.g. during the fitness activity).